Pavol Hrušovský: Political career

-He entered politics after November 1989 and he became engaged in the Christian Democratic Movement, a member of which he has remained to this day.
+He entered politics after November 1989 and he became engaged in the Christian Democratic Movement (KDH), a member of which he has remained to this day.

 In the September 1998 election he ran for the Parliament for the Slovak Democratic Coalition.

 He was a member of the coalition from July 1998 to March 1999.
 In April 1999 at the Christian Democratic Movement convention, he was elected deputy leader of the movement for domestic politics.
 At the Christian Democratic Movement convention in Trenčín on 21 October 2000, he was elected the leader of Christian Democratic Movement.
 He replaced Ján Čarnogurský, who had been the leader of the Christian Democratic Movement since its inception (i.e. for ten years).

+On 28 June 2013, the People’s Platform announced Hrušovský’s candidacy in the 2014 presidential election.
+In the first round of the election, he ultimately received 63,298 votes (3.33% of the votes cast) and finished in 6th place out of 14 candidates.
+Following his unsuccessful presidential bid, Hrušovský resigned from the position of chairman of the Christian Democratic Movement parliamentary group as well as from the Christian Democratic Movement presidency.